boyter/boyter.org/content/posts/bloom-filter.md

 You can also use bloom filters to mitigate cache busting attacks on your website.
 For any website its fairly common to use various cache levels in order to prevent multiple requests hitting your back-end and overloading it.
 However most websites also allow parameters either in the URL itself or via GET parameters.
 Consider a e-commerce site where you have many product id's, and by fiddling with the URL someone can iterate though them all.
 While you can cache results for each product, what happens if someone malicious decides to request items for which there is no product?
 You have to check your back-end in order to actually check if its there, which at scale can cause contention on your system.
 You can use bloom filters to hold all of the product id's, and only hit the back-end for a full lookup if the filter says the item actually appears.

 Akami also uses bloom filters to avoid one hit wonder items filling the cache.
 There is little benefit in populating your cache for items that are only requested once, and the long tail of the internet is very large.
-Akami realised this and used a bloom filter to determine if the item in question had been requested before and only after being requested the second time would the item be cached.
+Akami realized this and used a bloom filter to determine if the item in question had been requested before and only after being requested the second time would the item be cached.
 A similar technique can be used by any cache system to avoid populating your cache with rarely requested items.

 Spelling checkers were also a use case for bloom filters back in the day when you really had to worry about your memory usage.
 At ~10 bits per term you could pack a lot of words into limited memory, with fast lookups to determine if a word was a real word or not.